Kindness and Compassion

 • Effective in individual, group, and guided self-help formats.

 I hope this no nonsense straight talking blog will help you understand what is happening to you.
-If you are struggling with change and your feel that talking with a Counsellor will support you please get in touch.
+If you are struggling with change and you feel that talking with a Counsellor will support you please get in touch.

 Remember, you are not alone in this and there is a lot of great support out there you.
 Do not suffer in silence, reach out and grab the support.
 Take care of you.